mozilla-l10n/documentation/products/firefox_android/adding_multilocales.md

 ...
 ```

-Identify the `locales` section, and make sure the locale is already listed under the `locales` section (it should be already).
+Identify the `locales` section, and make sure the locale is already listed under the `locales` section (it should have been added when enabling single locale builds).
 In the example above, the locale is represented by `ab-CD`.

-Then locate the `exclude-multi-locale` section, and remove the locale from there.
+Then locate the `exclude-multi-locale` section, and remove the locale from this list.

 After you’ve finished editing the files, check the status of the repository, and the diff.